-Students who need assistance with tuition and other costs related to their education may find help through one of several financial aid programs at Granite State.
+Students who need assistance with tuition and other costs related to their education may find help through one of several financial aid programs.
 Federal, state, and most institutional aid programs require the filing of the Free Application for Federal Student Aid (FAFSA).
 Available financial aid includes gift aid (grants that don’t need to be repaid), federal work study (part-time employment while enrolled), and loans (borrowed funds).

 Top-Ranked and Affordable

 The cost of tuition is always a top concern for working adults.
 Finding an institution that delivers an affordable education that’s of high quality has never been more important.

 We are the most affordable four-year college in New Hampshire according to the National College Scorecard, a tool developed by the U.S. Department of Education to help empower students with the data they need to choose the college that is right for them.

 We are also top-ranked by U.S. News & World Report for our degree programs, including recognition for bachelor’s degrees, graduate business programs, and bachelor’s degrees for veterans.

 1. Complete the Free Application for Federal Student Aid (FAFSA) *

 You can access the FAFSA form at this link.
 Have your FSA ID ready.
 If you have not created an FSA ID, you can create one by going here.
 When filling your FAFSA, ensure that your information is available for processing by updating your school code section to include BOTH Granite State College and UNH:

 - Granite State College Federal School Code: 031013

 - University of New Hampshire Federal School Code: 002589